-Who wouldn't want to live a more sustainable lifestyle in 2017?
+Who wouldn't want to live a more sustainable lifestyle?
 While minimalism and decluttering are on the rise, and overly ostentatious displays of wealth have become somewhat laughable, striving to be more eco-friendly seems like a no-brainer.
 Yet, we still worry that green living involves a complete lifestyle overhaul that involves a lot of thrift shopping, eliminating trash entirely, and foraging for food.
 We promise that it doesn't have to feel this extreme.
 In fact, sustainable design is much more achievable and chicer than one would think.

 Hill swears by the "buy less but better" approach when it comes to decorating.
 "I avoid anything that is trendy and therefore won't last long from an aesthetic perspective," he says.
 "I also stay away from furniture made out of nasty materials or pieces that won't last long or in style or in durability."

 When it comes to buying furniture, Krasnow also recommends focusing on local makers.
 "There is always a carbon footprint on shipping furniture and appliances," she explains.
 "Understanding where items come from and buying local is a huge factor in helping the environment.
 Buying vintage furniture is even better as these items are being saved from going into landfills."